 Materials may not be used, copied, distributed, re-uploaded, or altered for commercial purposes.
-All authors and creators retain copyright to the work(s) and provision of this material to users does not reduce, limit or waive the copyright status of any image, file, or document.
+All authors and creators retain copyright to the work(s) and provision of this material to users of the repository does not reduce, limit or waive the copyright status of any image, file, or document.

-Any uses of material beyond those considered to be fair use under U.S. copyright law require written permission from the copyright holder.
+Any uses of material beyond what is considered fair use under the copyright law of the United States require written permission from the copyright holder.
 Users may download, print and save materials for personal use, but re-publishing, re-posting, or redistribution of the materials without permission is strictly prohibited.